fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

    The most recent entries met in the middle of this section around * </HISTORIAL DE CAMBIOS Y NOTAS IMPORTANTES>
 4. Alter version in _README.md_
 4. Add a description to _docs\FoxBin2Prg_Changes.md_
+6. Please alter the footer of *.md files touched to recent date.
 4. If a change to the config files is made please add the description to the various properties (multi lang)
    - _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_cfg:_ for general settings
    - _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_tab_cfg:_ for settings per table